sbb-design-systems/lyne-components/src/components/sbb-slider/readme.md

 The initial value can be set using the `value` property (string), or the `valueAsNumber` (number).
 If no value is provided, by default it is set halfway between the minimum and maximum.

-The component has two `<sbb-icon>`s at either end; the default `name`s are `walk-slow-small` on the start side and `walk-fast-small` on the end side.
-Consumers can change them using the `startIcon` and `endIcon` properties, or can provide their own using the two slots named `prefix` and `suffix`.
+The component can optionally display two `<sbb-icon>`s at either end; consumers could set one/both of them using the `startIcon` and `endIcon` properties, or can provide their own using the two slots named `prefix` and `suffix`.

 It is possible to display the component in disabled or readonly state by using the self-named properties.

-The component has also a granular version, that can be activated by setting the `step` parameter.
-In this case, the possible values are only the multiples of the `step` value.

 Consumers can listen to the `sbbChange` event to intercept the native input's change.
 It emits a `SbbSliderChange` object: